e-karahan/PHP-Education/README.md

 practiced math operations, child level.
 Important of brackets in operation priority.

 #### 2. Assignment Operators
 possible to make math operations before assign a value and also merge a value and merge a value before assign a value.

+#### 3. Increase Decrease Operators
+using like a assignment operators but not flexible. focusing same variable and only increase and decrease.